Flying-S-Ranch/weather-dashboard/README.md

 # WEATHER DASHBOARD

 ## DESCRIPTION
 This project draws weather information from an API and displays the forecast for a selected city.
 This project allowed me to practice connecting to third-party APIs, and to continue practicing skills across HTML, CSS, and JavaScript.
-My favorite part of this project was to search for ways to display a weather picture behind the current forecast for the chosen city.

 ## USAGE
 To begin, search for a city in the search bar on the upper left-hand corner.
 Click the search button and the current weather will appear on the right, with a five day forecast below.
 The city you have searched for will be stored in a list under the search button.
 These list items are also buttons so that users can easily access the weather and forecast for their favorite places.

 ## CREDITS
 This project drew its basic design from the README in our bootcamp assignment.
 The layout is adapted from the sample project.

+I made use of the Materialize CSS framework.
+The link to access this framework is available here: https://materializecss.com/

+The Full Stack blog entry titled "How to Use API Keys" was very helpful for this project.
+This blog entry can be accessed here: https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys

+I found the formula to convert Kelvin temperatures to Farenheit here: https://www.google.com/search?q=kelvin+to+fahrenheit&oq=kelvin+to+&aqs=chrome.2.69i57j0i433i512l2j0i512l7.3501j0j4&sourceid=chrome&ie=UTF-8

 ## LICENSE
 The MIT License (MIT)